Minimum optical depth multiport interferometers for approximating arbitrary unitary operations and pure states: Abstract

 \section{Abstract}

-Reconfigurable devices capable to implement any unitary operation with a given fidelity are crucial for photonic universal quantum computation, optical neural networks, and boson sampling.
-Here, we address the problems of approximating with a given infidelity any unitary operation and any pure state using multi-port interferometers, which are of current interest due to the recent availability of multi-core fiber integrated multi-port interferometers.
-We show that any pure state, in any dimension $d$, can be prepared with infidelity $\le 10^{-15}$ with $3$~layers of $d$-dimensional Fourier transforms and $3$~layers of configurable phase shifters.
-In contrast, the schemes in [Phys.
-Rev. Lett. \textbf{73}, 58 (1994) and Optica \textbf{3}, 1460 (2016)], require optical depth $2(d-1)$.
-We also present numerical evidence that $d+1$~layers of $d$-dimensional Fourier transforms and $d+2$~layers of configurable phase shifters can produce any unitary with infidelity $\le 10^{-14}$, while the scheme in [Phys.
-Rev. Lett. \textbf{124}, 010501 (2020)] only achieves an infidelity in the order of $10^{-7}$ for block-diagonal unitary transformations.
+Reconfigurable devices which can implement arbitrary unitary operations are crucial for photonic quantum computation, optical neural networks, and boson sampling.
+Here, we address the problem of, using multiport interferometers, approximating with a given infidelity any pure state preparation and any unitary operation.
+By means of numerical calculations, we show that pure states, in any dimension $d$, can be prepared with infidelity $\le 10^{-15}$ with three layers of $d$-dimensional Fourier transforms and three layers of configurable phase shifters.
+We also present numerical evidence that $d+1$~layers of $d$-dimensional Fourier transforms and $d+2$~layers of configurable phase shifters can produce any unitary operation with infidelity $\le 10^{-14}$.
+The conclusions are achieved by numerical simulations in the range from $d = 3$ to $d=10$.
+These results are interesting in light of the recent availability of multicore fiber-integrated multiport interferometers.